carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 numbers.view { "Received: " + it.text }
 ~~~

-In the above example the process r`andomNum` creates a file named `result.txt` containing a random number.
+In the above example the process `randomNum` creates a file named `result.txt` containing a random number.

 Since a file parameter using the same name is declared in the output block, when the task is completed that file is sent over the `numbers` channel.
 A downstream `process` declaring the same channel as input will be able to receive it.